Frequently Asked Questions

 • Share: Plain text with capitalization/hyphens - optimized for messaging apps

-• MD (Markdown): Copy in Markdown format for Notion or other Markdown-compatible systems
+• MD (Markdown): Copy in Markdown format optimized for Smart EMR and AppSheet-compatible systems

 Yes!
 Open multiple browser tabs - each tab maintains its own patient data independently.
 You can have Patient A in one tab, Patient B in another.
 Data never mixes between tabs, and your login session is shared so you don't need to log in again.